 I’ve been in business for so long that I kinda grew into it.
 I started as a teen and became more and more serious about my business over the years.
-One thing I’m so happy about: that I realized early on that everything I would earn, wasn’t only for me.
+One thing I’m so happy about: that I realised early on that everything I would earn, wasn’t only for me.
 Before I hired people, it was just me.
 So it’s very tempting to think that everything you earn, is your salary.
 But of course, it isn’t.
 You have expenses, you have fewer benefits than an employee and probably work a lot more.
 So I decided to write a post that tells it all: the real business costs to run a successful blog and business!

 Always, always calculate these extra expenses in your hourly rate if you charge per hour.
 Make the sum: the hours, the expenses, your salary.

 My favorite?
 My holiday allowance.
 Yep, I give it to myself haha!
 Which means I get it every month.
 Which means I can travel every month..!
 So I do 🙂

 Here’s a small breakdown of all costs I have to add in my hourly rate:

 Do you add all these costs to your hourly rate?
 You should!
 Under business expenses, I’ll add: my office, insurance, office supplies, employees, tech investments and more, see below for a breakdown.

 When I calculate this breakdown, I also made a percentage calculation.
 Roughly: 40% salary, 10% everything else (about six categories).
 Which means, I slowly build up a fund part of my taxes so the shock is not as big as it would normally be.
 I also add my calculated VAT to that fund.

 Unfortunately, the more I grow, the more monthly recurring expenses I have but luckily, the more I can outsource!
 I love my tech, so here are a few of my monthly recurring expenses of running a successful business and blog (hey, in my eyes I’m successful: I can travel, live my dream and I enjoy ‘going to work’ every day!)